 Renewal of Authorization

 Application for annual renewal of Certificate of Authorization, with all appropriate fees, must be submitted in Edvera no later than sixty (60) days prior to the certificate’s expiration date.
-25% late fees will be incurred for any application submitted after the due date.
+25% late fees will be incurred for any application submitted after the due date but prior to 30 days before expiration.
+50% late fees will be incurred for any application submitted within thirty days of the expiration date.

 Notice for institutions not accredited by a US-based accrediting association

 Please be aware that institutions not accredited by a US-based accrediting association recognized by the United States Secretary of Education are required to submit the GNPEC Student Outcome Data Report.
 The GNPEC Student Outcome Data Report is required to be completed and submitted annually within the Renewal of Authorization application; the reporting period should align with the institution's fiscal year.
 Additionally, for institutions not accredited by a US-based accrediting association recognized by the United States Secretary of Education, the GNPEC Student Disclosure Form must be provided to each student at the time of his/her enrollment.
 It must be signed by both the student and institutional representative, and a copy must be included in the student’s file.
 The disclosure form may not be altered or revised by the institution.